Data quality and availability of national perinatal mortality data

 The exclusions for reported data items in the NPDC are summarised in Table 1.
 These exclusions apply to both the numerator and denominator for rate calculations, and the data presented are not representative of the jurisdictions excluded.

-Note: (a) This data item is not currently part of the Perinatal NMDS and is not mandated for provision to the NPDC.
+(a) These data items are not currently part of the Perinatal NMDS and are not mandated for provision to the NPDC.

-Detailed information on completeness for all data items in the NPMDC is available, at the national level, in the interactive data visualisation below for 2013 to 2018.
+Detailed information on completeness for all data items in the NPMDC is available in the interactive data visualisation below by jurisdiction for 2013 to 2016.

 Definitions for the terms used to quantify completeness:

 - Supplied – Stated: supplied an appropriate value for a proportion of records for the data item during specified collection year/s

 - Not supplied/stated: proportion of values supplied as not stated or missing, where a jurisdiction has either supplied appropriate values for a portion of records or did not supply any value for all records for the data item during the specified collection year/s.

 Preliminary data on perinatal deaths is available through the National Perinatal Data Collection and reported in the Australia’s mothers and babies publication series.